dy/piezo/docs/issues.md

     * ? `a,b,c => a,b ->a+b`
     * ? `a,b,c ..> a,b -> a+b`
     → `a,b,c >- a,b -> a+b` (crazy!)

+  ! >- operator can be statically analyzable if group length is known (it should be known)

 ## [ ] Units